 I wanted to create something that would emotionally and physically touch civilians in their everyday lives and remind them, in a beautiful way, of the challenges our country and servicemen face.

 All of these experiences culminated in Sword & Plough's creation during Emily's senior year at college.
-After listening to a speech given by Jacqueline Novogratz (the founder and CEO of Acumen) during Middlebury’s first social entrepreneurship symposium, a light bulb clicked – Wouldn’t it be neat to repurpose wasted military surplus into fashionable bags?
-By incorporating veterans into every stage of the business (as designers, managers, sewers, quality control experts and even models), the company could empower veteran employment.
-And through its branding and outreach, Sword & Plough could help bridge the civil-military divide.
-The bags could be used as conversation pieces and the company could become a platform to bring public awareness to veteran issues.
+After listening to a speech given by Jacqueline Novogratz (the founder and CEO of Acumen) during Middlebury’s first social entrepreneurship symposium, a light bulb clicked on – Wouldn’t it be neat to repurpose wasted military surplus into fashionable urban bags?
+By incorporating veterans into every stage of the business (as designers, managers, sewers, quality control experts and even models), the upcycling company could empower veteran employment.
+Through its branding and outreach, Sword & Plough could help bridge the civil-military divide.
+The repurposed bags could be used as conversation pieces and the company could become a platform to bring public awareness to veteran issues.